Epicoccum nigrum is a saprophytic mould with a worldwide distribution.

 Health Effects Associated With Epicoccum nigrum

 Epicoccum nigrum poses inhalation health risks to persons with weak immune systems.
-It poses no known dermal inoculation health risk.
+However this commonly found type of mould poses no known dermal inoculation health risk.